NERSC/timemory/README.md

 calls to another tool, record timestamps for timing, log values provided by the application, provide a operator for replacing a function in the code dynamically, audit the incoming arguments and/or outgoing return value from function, or just provide stubs which can be overloaded by the linker.

+### Visualization and Analysis

+The native output format of timemory is JSON and text; other output formats such as XML are also supported.
+The text format is intended to be human readable.
+The JSON data is intended for analysis and comes in two flavors: hierarchical and flat.
+Basic plotting capabilities are available via `timemory-plotting` but users are highly encouraged to use [hatchet](https://github.com/hatchet/hatchet) for analyzing the heirarchical JSON data in pandas dataframes.
+[Hatchet](https://github.com/hatchet/hatchet) supports filtering, unions, addition, subtractions, output to `dot` and flamegraph formats, and an interactive Jupyter notebook.
+At present, timemory supports 45+ metric types for analysis in Hatchet.

+### Categories

 There are 4 primary categories in timemory: components, operations, bundlers, and storage.
 Components provide the specifics of how to perform a particular behavior, operations provide the scaffold for requesting that